laszlocph/website/index.md

  * if you are unsure that introducing process is the right next step
  * if you experience slowdown in your team's output
  * if your engineers *just don't get it*
- * or if you are just interested what was it like to be part of FalconIO's growth from 3 to 200 employees.
+ * or if you are interested what was it like to be part of FalconIO's growth from 3 to 200 employees.

 I'm best reached at: **<a href="mailto:laszlo@laszlo.cloud">laszlo@laszlo.cloud</a>**